wolfmanjm/GroovyJoyRovio/Readme.md

 Currently it can to be built with eclipse and the groovy/eclipse plugin.
 Also buildr will build it.

-You will need to edit the USERERNAME and PASSWORD variables to match.
+You will need to edit the USERERNAME and PASSWORD variables to match, or enter them as arguments on the comamnd line or run configuration.

 Also under eclipse you need to add -Djava.library.path=./libs to the Run configuration as this is not saved locally.